Gas excitation of post-starburst galaxies at 0.6 < z < 1.3: Results

-Finally, we compared our observations with the model proposed by \cite{Narayanan2014}, which links a galaxy’s mean SFR surface density ($\Sigma_\mathrm{SFR}$), a proxy for gas density and temperature, to the shape of its CO SLED.
-We show in Fig.~\ref{fig:sleds} the SLED predicted for $\Sigma_\mathrm{SFR} = 0.05\, \mathrm{M_\odot\, yr^{-1}\, kpc^{-2}}$, consistent with the average SFR surface density of our sample galaxies computed using their optical size.
-This model reproduces the shape of the average SLED of our post-starbursts, peaking at $J \sim 4$ and declining at higher $J$.
+Finally, we compared our observations with the model proposed by \cite{Narayanan2014}, which links a galaxy’s mean SFR surface density ($\Sigma_\mathrm{SFR}$), a proxy for gas density and temperature, to the shape of its SLED.
+We show in Fig.~\ref{fig:sleds} the SLED predicted for $\Sigma_\mathrm{SFR} = 0.05\, \mathrm{M_\odot\, yr^{-1}\, kpc^{-2}}$, consistent with the average $\Sigma_\mathrm{SFR}$ of our sample galaxies computed using their optical size.
+This model reproduces the shape of the average SLED of our post-SBs, peaking at $J \sim 4$ and declining at higher $J$.

 To reproduce the SLEDs of J1448 and J2258, higher $\Sigma_\mathrm{SFR}$ values are required.
 In particular, models with $\Sigma_\mathrm{SFR} \sim 300 - 500\, \mathrm{M_\odot\, yr^{-1}\, kpc^{-2}}$ are needed to reproduce the rising SLED of J2258 up to $J = 5$, similar to high-redshift starbursts, although additional data points at intermediate $J$ (e.g., CO(3-2), CO(4-3)) are needed to fully constrain its shape.
 Instead even models with very high SFR surface densities ($\Sigma_\mathrm{SFR} > 500\, \mathrm{M_\odot\, yr^{-1}\, kpc^{-2}}$) struggle to reproduce the SLED of J1448, which rises steeply toward higher $J$ transitions.
 The extreme shape of this SLED could be due to the presence of an AGN and/or shocks \citep{Narayanan2014}.
 Indeed, the optical spectrum of J1448 shows luminous and broad [OIII] and H$\alpha$ emission lines, indicative of AGN activity \citep{Greene2020, Donofrio2025, Zhu2025}, and VLA 6 GHz observations reveal a morphology consistent with compact, young radio jets \citep{Donofrio2025}.
 Additionally, shocks from AGN outflows and/or the ongoing merger may further enhance the CO excitation.